Mikkel-R-Rahbek/SocialDataFinal/index.md

         However there is also a high density in counties of florida especially in the everglades which is a large wetland.
 This goes against the pattern observed in other areas of the US.
 On figure 5 a snippet of a heatmap of the everglades is shown on figure 5.
  <div>
-        <h3>Figure 5: A zoomed in view of the washington area from a heatmap</h3>
+        <h3>Figure 5: A zoomed in view of the florida area from a heatmap</h3>
         <embed
             type="text/html"
             src="{{ site.baseurl }}/SocialDataFinal/assets/images/florida.png"